hxtpoe/articles/README.md

 1. https://blog.softwaremill.com/who-and-why-uses-apache-kafka-10fd8c781f4d
 Who and how use Kafka.
 Presentation with numbers and usecases.
 I like that.

 1. http://degoes.net/articles/zio-threads It looks like ZIO is awesowe in terms of thread management, use this for High-performance application.
 It has abstraction for blocking and non-blocking tasks.

+1. https://heikoseeberger.rocks/2020/01/07/2020-01-07-dotty-4/ scala3 strictEquality Foo() != Option(Foo())

+1. https://docs.scala-lang.org/overviews/collections-2.13/performance-characteristics.html scala structures performance characteristics